-I’d argue it’s actually the appropriate portion for an adult.
+I’d argue it’s actually the right portion for an adult.
 I always feel satisfied and not disgustingly stuffed after eating a kid’s meal.
-Typically they offer a fountain drink in lieu of milk and you can swap the apple sauce or “healthy” item for fries.
+Usually the kids meals offer a fountain drink instead of milk if you prefer, and you can swap the apple sauce or “healthy” item for fries as well.
 Try a kid’s meal…your wallet and midline will thank you.

 4. Share an entrée.